 The there will be guided tours up to the museum's støl.
 There, you can visit three cabins, a barn, and a hayloft which depict mountain pasturing culture from the 1800s up through more modern times, when stølskultur began to transform into the summertime hiking and camping culture which is more common today.

 The path to the støl follows parts of the historic Trondheim Postal Road which pass through the museum grounds.
 There is also a section of the hike which takes us along a fairly steep forest path.
 Wear good hiking shoes and dress for the weather.
+High temperatures are predicted on Thursday - we will have drinking water available at the støl, and we also recommend that you bring your own water bottle.

 We will also host a variety of other activities at the museum grounds throughout the day - see the schedule below.